C/2014 Q2 (Lovejoy): Nucleus size and rotation

 The nucleus of Comet Lovejoy was estimated to be 6.0 km in radius, with a rotation period that is completed once every 17.89±0.17 hours.

 Chemical composition

 The comet was observed to release 21 different organic molecules in gas, including ethanol and glycolaldehyde, a simple sugar.
 The presence of organic molecules suggests that they are preserved materials synthesized in the outskirts of the solar nebula or at earlier stages of the Solar System formation.
-The observed gas production rate from the comet was relatively high, estimated to be approximately about 5×10^29 molecules/sec^{-1}, which caused the density of ionized water vapor to be effectively constant throughout its inner coma.
+The observed gas production rate from the comet was relatively high, estimated to be approximately 5×10^29 molecules/sec, which caused the density of ionized water vapor to be effectively constant throughout its inner coma.

 Its blue-green glow is the result of organic molecules (mostly diatomic carbon) and water released by the comet fluorescing under the intense UV and optical light of the Sun as it passes through space.